All right, we decided to look into this Teamsters bailout business based on the question of the previous caller.

 But have you noticed they never really shut them down?

-The liberals never shut them down.
+The Liberals never shut them down.

 They let the animal rights people wail and moan now and then about cruelty to horses, but they never shut them down.

-There are still handsome cabs in New York City.
+Do you ever wonder why there are still handsome cabs in New York City?

-The drivers of handsome cabs are teamsters.
+The drivers of handsome cabs are Teamsters.

-And I kid you not, and they make a fortune.
+And they make a fortune.

 So while there is lip service paid every now and then to the animal cruelty, horse cruelty, and so forth, liberals and animal rights groups have put up a good fight because of the cruelty.

-Yet the those handsome cabs are still there.
+Yet those handsome cabs are still there.

-The one time, the one time that people don't cave to the animal rights wackos, the one time, the one instance they don't cave to the liberal social do-gooders, is the handsome cab because the drivers are teamsters.
+The one time, the one time that people don't cave to the animal rights wackos, the one time, the one instance they don't cave to the liberal social do-gooders is the handsome cab because the drivers are Teamsters.

 Now, me, I got no problem with it.

-You know, horse is a horse.
+You know, a horse is a horse.

-As we were once told by an Ohio minister.
+Of course, of course, said backwards equals, this is Satan, as we were once told by an Ohio minister.

-Central Park South on the wrong time of day can stink when you come out of your high class five-star hotel there.
+Central Park South on the wrong time of day can stink when you come out of your high-class five-star hotel there.

 And they don't just, it's not just Central Park.

-You didn't know that, Snerdley.
+You didn't know that, Snerdley?

 You didn't know it?